Enzo Fittipaldi: Karting

-Not much is known about Fittipaldi's karting career.
-He took a high of sixth place in the 2009 USA Rotax Grand Nationals in the Micro Max category.
-Fitttipaldi also won the East Coast Karting Championship in 2014.
+Fittipaldi began his career in karting, although details of his early progression remain limited.
+His best national result came in the 2009 USA Rotax Grand Nationals, where he finished sixth in the Micro Max category.
+He later won the East Coast Karting Championship in 2014.

 Ginetta Junior Championship

-In 2016, Fittipaldi graduated to car racing in the Ginetta Junior Championship with Douglas Motorsport.
-He finished 18th in the championship with a best race finish of eighth, despite missing the final three rounds.
+Fittipaldi graduated to car racing in 2016, competing in the Ginetta Junior Championship with Douglas Motorsport.
+Despite missing the final three rounds of the season, he finished eighteenth in the standings, with a best finish of eighth place.

 Formula 4

 2017

-In 2017, Fittipaldi signed with Prema Powerteam for the Italian F4 Championship.
-He was massively outperformed by teammate and eventual champion Marcus Armstrong.
-Fittipaldi achieved a highest finish of fifth place four times, leading him to finish ninth in the championship.
-In the 2017 ADAC Formula 4 Championship, Fittipaldi competed as a guest driver.
+In 2017, Fittipaldi moved into single-seaters with Prema Powerteam in the Italian F4 Championship.
+Although he did not score a podium during the season and was comprehensively outperformed by teammate and eventual champion Marcus Armstrong, Fittipaldi recorded four fifth-place finishes and ended the campaign ninth in the standings.
+He also made selected appearances in the ADAC Formula 4 Championship as a guest driver.